ioccc-src/winner/bugs.md

 would enter an infinite loop until the program crashed, by chance reads a `-1` or was killed.
 See the README.md for more details.
 If you don't feel comfortable changing it to `EOF` Cody will happily do it for you but otherwise go right ahead.
-We'll credit you in the README.md file regardless.
+We'll credit you in the [thanks file](thanks-for-fixes.md) regardless.

 # 1995